elchininet/postcss-rtlcss/README.md

 <details><summary>Expand</summary>
 <p>

-An array of strings maps that will be used to make the replacements of the URLs and rules selectors names.
+An array of strings maps that will be used to make the replacements of the declarations' URLs and to match rules selectors names if the `processRuleNames` option is `true`.
 The name parameter is optional, but if you want to override any of the default string maps, just add your own using the same name.

 ```javascript
 // This is the default string map object